• Skip to primary navigation

 Start with a pen and notepad.

 First, start by writing down the deep cleaning tasks for each room.
 Add the name of the room and the tasks underneath the specific room.
-If they are the same tasks, make a note of it and copy them to the other room column.
-Make sure to include to list of jobs that you do from the ceiling to the floor.
-Things like fan blade and molding dusting would be first while cleaning the vents and floor would be last.
+If they are the same tasks, make a note of them and copy them to the other room column.
+Make sure to include a list of jobs you do from the ceiling to the floor.
+Things like fan blade and molding dusting would be first, while cleaning the vents and floor would be last.

-Each room is unique, so your room spring cleaning list should be unique too.
+Each home is unique, so your spring cleaning list should also be unique.
 Below is a list of the rooms and areas to add to your spring cleaning list.

 Add a column for a "due by" date.